Angelus Silesius: In popular culture

 However, the context of this line in the film contradicts the meaning intended by Angelus Silesius.
 Max Cady has a God complex and quotes Silesius' poem to emphasize to his intended victims both the power of his individual will and his god-like ability to exact a violent vengeance.
-The context intended by Silesius was of man's realization through his spiritual potential for perfection that he was of the same substance with God in the sense of the mystical divine union or theosis—that experience of direct communion of love between the believer and God as equals.
+The context intended by Silesius was of man's realization through his spiritual potential for perfection that his nature's meaning and fulfilment was oneness with God in the sense of the mystical divine union or theosis—that experience of direct communion of love between the believer and God as equals by grace.